 About Peer Review

 Peer review is a system for evaluating a manuscript's quality before it is published.
-To assist editors in determining whether an article should be published in their journal, independent researchers in the relevant research area analyze submitted manuscripts for originality, validity, and significance.
+To assist editors in determining whether an article should be published in their journal, external-independent researchers in the relevant research area analyze submitted manuscripts for originality, validity, and significance.
+The peer Reveiw is done by External Reviewers.

 Basic principles to be followed by peer reviewers: